hypo69/hypo/pytest/gemini - set 3/en/src/scenario/README.RU.rst

 * **Mocking:**  Crucially, the code now uses `unittest.mock` to mock external dependencies like `requests.get` and database interactions.
 This isolates the tests and avoids needing an actual internet connection or database.
 Mocks are setup with `monkeypatch` and a fixture for cleaner testing.
 * **Edge Cases:** The `test_run_scenario_file_invalid_file` test covers the case where the scenario file doesn't exist.
 * **Error Handling:** The `test_run_scenario_invalid_url` test specifically checks for exception handling when the URL in the scenario data is invalid.
-This demonstrates proper error handling logic.
+This demonStartes proper error handling logic.
 * **Parameterization:** The `test_run_scenario_file_valid_file` now uses parameterization (`pytest.mark.parametrize`) to make it more concise and maintainable.
 * **Clearer Fixture:** The `mock_run_scenario` fixture now sets up the mocks correctly for the requests and DB interaction.
 * **Scenario Data Handling:** Mock data is now directly created within the fixture and handled within the test for more controlled testing.